Nadavlistingsync/xeinst-lead-scraper/README.md

 For questions or issues:
 1. Check the troubleshooting section
 2. Review the logs in `scraper.log`
+3. Check database connection: `python supabase_setup.py check`
-3. Open an issue on GitHub
+4. Open an issue on GitHub
-4. Contact the development team
+5. Contact the development team

 ---